I tried out the Agent Toolkit for AWS integration feature of the AWS CLI

 To enable UTF-8 mode in a PowerShell environment, do the following.

 # Set the PYTHONUTF8 environment variable.
-If you want it to persist, add it to your profile.
+If you want to persist it, add it to your profile.

 $env:PYTHONUTF8=1

-Technically, the PYTHONUTF8 environment variable is not supported in AWS CLI v2, and it is recommended to set the AWS_CLI_FILE_ENCODING environment variable instead, but in this case the error could not be resolved without specifying the PYTHONUTF8 environment variable.
+Originally, the PYTHONUTF8 environment variable is not supported in AWS CLI v2, and it is recommended to set the AWS_CLI_FILE_ENCODING environment variable instead, but this time the error could not be resolved without specifying the PYTHONUTF8 environment variable.

-In addition, due to an oversight in the AWS CLI implementation[1], the MCP server configuration feature could not be used on non-English Windows environments.
+Additionally, due to an oversight in the AWS CLI implementation[1], the MCP server configuration feature was unusable in non-English Windows environments.

-I plan to open an Issue on GitHub about this at a later date.
+I plan to file an Issue on GitHub about this at a later date.

 aws configure agent-toolkit command

-When you first run the aws configure agent-toolkit command, you can see the currently installed agents and specify which ones to use.
+When you first run the aws configure agent-toolkit command, you can see the currently installed agents and specify which agents to use.

-The installation status of available agents + a selection field for choosing which agents to actually use is displayed
+The installation status of available agents + the selection field for agents to actually use is displayed

 In the agent selection field at the bottom of the screen, you can press the space key to uncheck (or check) an item, and press Enter to confirm.

-When I tried selecting only Claude Code here, it resulted in a region-not-specified error as shown below.
+When I tried selecting only Claude Code here, I got a region-not-specified error as follows.

 aws: [ERROR]: An error occurred (NoRegion): You must specify a region.
 You can also configure your region by running "aws configure".